 Discussion: Yes, but also it is the responder (not the initiator) that receives the SOR

 Proposed resolution: Revised.

 Disposition detail: Instruction to editor: On p.68 l.28 change sentence to:

-The process of the initiator after receiving Advertising Confirmation Compact frame is the same irrespective of whether coordination is active or inactive.
+The process after a Start of Ranging frame is the same irrespective of whether coordination is active or inactive.

-CID 167